jinlajf/resolwe-bio-py/docs/tutorial-diffexp.rst

 Differential expressions
 ========================

-In this tutorial we will learn how to preform differential expressions.
-We will get familiar with concepts *sample* and *collection*.
+In this tutorial we will learn how to preform differential expression analysis.
+We will become familiar with the concepts of *sample* and *collection*.
 We will create a collection and add samples to that collection.
-Then we will learn how to quantify bam files using *cuffdiff* and use the results to run *cuffnorm* expression and *cuffdiff* differential expression.
+Then we will learn how to quantify bam files using *cuffquant* and use the results to run *cuffnorm* expression and *cuffdiff* differential expression.

 Samples
 =======

-So far we have been intruduced to *process* and data concepts.
-Next in line is the `sample`_ concept.
-Sample represents a biological entity.
-It is a sequence of data objects and typically contains raw reads, aligned reads and expressions.
-When a data object that represents a biological sample is uploaded, a sample is automatically created.
+Thus far we have been intruduced to *process* and data concepts.
+Next up is the `sample`_ concept.
+Sample represents a unique biological entity, such as a single tissue extraction processed for RNA-seq and run on an Illumina sequencer.
+A technical replicate of the same material would be a new Sample, as would a DNA-seq library from the same tissue extract.
+A Sample encompasses a lineage of data objects, and typically contains raw reads, aligned reads and expressions (or variants, peaks, etc).
+When a data object that represents a biological sample is uploaded (e.g. a fastq or BAM file), a sample is automatically created.
 A data object can belong to only one sample.

 .. _sample: http://resdk.readthedocs.io/en/latest/ref.html#resdk.resources.Sample

-Now let's see which samples are already on the server (and we have permission to see):
+Now let's see which samples are already on the server (and we have permission to view):

 .. code-block:: python